cangulec/insight/readme.md

 ## Details of Implementation

-I have implemented both features as stand-alone programs in case the end-user would like to utilize only one.
+I implemented both features as stand-alone programs in case the end-user would like to utilize only one.
 Both programs take 2 arguments (input file, output file).

 e.g. python ./src/tweets_cleaned.py ./tweet_input/tweets.txt ./tweet_output/ft1.txt